 This short interpretive trail is in a small old-growth grove across from the park visitor center and the main campground.
 The trail gets a steady stream of visitors; you might see a group every 2–3 minutes or so.

 In general the trails south of the visitor’s center are a little less impressive than those to the north, and the Nature Trail is right in the middle in both location and appearance.
 Although it’s just a mile north of the Kent-Mather trail, the Nature Trail has a more interesting and attractive look.
 The trees are darker, there seems to be more of a variety of tree sizes, and the groundcover is lusher, with abundant ferns and a smattering of redwood sorrel.
 On the other hand, the Nature Trail doesn’t have as many big trees as the spectacular groves just to the north, and the grove is small, with signs of logging along the edges and near the trailhead.

 Like most trails along the Avenue of the Giants, the Nature Trail gets some traffic noise.
 The wheelchair-accessible trail is flat and wide, with new, wide footbridges and some very solidly-built benches.

 Turn right onto the Gould Grove Nature Loop Trail, where the unlogged old growth begins.
 In a few more yards there’s another intersection where the actual loop begins.
 The area around this intersection is the most scenic part of the hike, with the biggest redwoods and one especially notable tree that rises through the canopy without seeming to get narrower.

 Take the trail to the left which may be a little hard to see.
 The trail runs along the edge of the forest, where there are a lot of tiny redwoods growing among the bigger trees, creating a very dense understory.
-At the north end of the loop, a spur leads to the Eel River, where there's a summer footbridge to the River Trail.
+At the north end of the loop, a spur descends to the Eel River, where there’s a summer footbridge to the River Trail.
 A second spur leads to Burlington Campground.
 There are a few small stumps here at the north end of the loop, and just across the Avenue, Burlington Campground has been heavily logged.